-Alexander J. Felson Assistant Professor.
+Alexander J. Felson Associate Professor.
 Mr. Felson is an ecologist and registered landscape architect.
-His scholarly research focuses on urban land systems, including green infrastructure, local and regional park design, community to landscape ecology, and climate change adaptation and migration.
+His scholarly research focuses on urban land systems, including green infrastructure, local and regional park design, community to landscape ecology, and climate change adaptation.
 Mr. Felson's design work integrates basic and applied ecological research as a driver of the form, layout, and function of urban design, planning, and infrastructure projects.
-He integrates ecosystem services and public space into urban design to landscape-based projects in New York.
+He integrates ecosystem services and public space into urban landscape-based projects across the country.
 Mr. Felson seeks new ways of constructing biologically rich systems through research-based design and adaptive management.
+Mr. Felson is the principal investigator on a National Science Foundation grant researching vertical walls for active heat rejection.
+He participated as a core team member on the Rebuild by Design project for the Resilient Bridgeport proposal.
+Mr. Felson was the lead designer and participated in constructing bioretention gardens in Bridgeport, CT, and, in collaboration with Milone and McBroom, Inc., and the Nature Conservancy, developed a coastal resilience plan for Guilford, CT.
 He worked with Ken Smith Landscape Architect on projects, including NY Public School 19 (built in 2003), the East River Marsh Planter, and the Santa Fe Railyard Park in New Mexico (built in 2008).
-As an associate and director of ecological design at EDAW/AECOM, Mr. Felson designed the New York City Million Trees project on parkland.
-He is now a principal investigator implementing a large-scale ecological research project to study carbon accumulation, sustainable management, and biodiversity.
-Working with a developer for his Ph.D., Mr. Felson implemented experimental research on amphibian species as a design tool to inform the master plan.
+As an associate and director of ecological design at EDAW/AECOM, Mr. Felson designed the New York City Million Trees project on parkland (2009).
+He is a principal investigator with four years of data on a large-scale ecological research project investigating carbon accumulation, sustainable management, and biodiversity.
+Working with the Related Company for his Ph.D., Mr. Felson implemented experimental research on amphibian species as a design tool to inform the master plan.
 Other projects include Governor's Island, the Presidio, the World Trade Center streetscapes, and the Beacon Institute.
 He received a B.A. and an M.S. from the University of Wisconsin, Madison, an M.L.A. from Harvard University, and a Ph.D. from Rutgers University.

 Martin J. Finio Critic.
 Mr. Finio is a founding partner at Christoff: Finio Architecture, a design firm in New York.
 The firm was featured as one of 2004's Design Vanguard by Architectural Record and as one of the Architectural League's Emerging Voices of 2005.
 Their current work includes both residential and institutional-scale projects.
 He was the editor of the 1999 2G monograph Williams Tsien: Works and a recipient of a grant from the New York State Council on the Arts.
-His firm's work has won many awards, including a 2008 International Design Award and a 2009 National Honor Award from the AIA, and has been widely published and exhibited, including at the National Building Museum in Washington, D.C., and at the Aedes Gallery in Berlin.
+His firm's work has won many awards, including a 2008 International Design Award, a 2009 National Honor Award from the AIA, and a 2014 Arts and Letters Award in Architecture from the American Academy of Arts and Letters.
+His work has been widely published and exhibited, including at the National Building Museum in Washington, D.C., and at the Aedes Gallery in Berlin.
 Before joining the Yale faculty he taught at Columbia University and was an associate for ten years in the office of Tod Williams and Billie Tsien.
 He received a B.Arch. from Cooper Union.